Position Papers

 Action:

-Continue to work with the USEPA, USCG, the eight Great Lakes states, and other stakeholders to develop federal vessel discharge regulations for the Great Lakes, as authorized in VIDA.
-Ensure they align with the operational requirements of the U.S.-flagged Great Lakes fleet and are protective of the Great Lakes.
-Work with our federal partners to revise the Canadian regulations and make them fair and compatible with U.S. requirements.
+Continue working with the USEPA, USCG, and other stakeholders to develop federal vessel discharge regulations for the Great Lakes that are protective and will align with the operational requirements of the U.S.-flagged Great Lakes fleet.
+Work with our federal partners to revise the Canadian regulations and make them fair and compatible with vessel operation.